Adversity. Disruption. Reinvention.

 When you need it most, find self compassion and take her hand.
 There is no such thing as an easy path to a better place, a better you.
 But there is such a thing as overcoming hardship and experiencing the pureness of joy, kindness and laughter when you get there.
 Dreams are hard to follow, but the journey is absolutely worth it. #becauseyoucan

-In late 2018, I took a leap of faith and pursued, with fervent passion, a mid-career transition to specialize in cybersecurity.
+In late 2018, I took a leap of faith and pursued, with fervent passion, a mid-career transformation to specialize in cybersecurity.
 Without a dedicated technical background, I took a chance on myself.
 In a short span, I harnessed my strengths and achieved:

 Two post-graduate cybersecurity certificates from York University

-Proactively elected as board member of the SPIE Alberta Chapter
+Elected as board member of the SPIE Alberta Chapter

 Adversity and disruption has also shaped my why.
 It is what inspires me every day to help others see what they can truly be through mentorship; to share strategies for overcoming challenges and finding success as a woman in cybersecurity; to speak truth about trauma, post-traumatic growth and self evolution.